fbpx

 • The health and integrity of your reproductive organs.
 For example here at The Fertility and Gynaecology Academy, our comprehensive female fertility testing package involves state of the art scanning to examine your womb, ovaries and fallopian tubes.
 We can check that there are no blockages, scarring, polyps and so on, that could make it more difficult to carry a baby to term.

 • A thorough assessment of your medical history via expert consultation.
 This includes gynaecological history (for example any prior miscarriages or female hormone imbalances either diagnosed or potentially undiagnosed).
-But it also includes consideration of any medical conditions you may not think of as directly fertility-related, but that can actually have great bearing on fertility and pregnancy (for example diabetes or rheumatoid arthritis).
+But it also includes consideration of any medical conditions you may not think of as directly fertility-related, but that can actually have great bearing on fertility and pregnancy (for example diabetes, thyroid gland problems, sticky blood syndrome or rheumatoid arthritis).

 For most single women seeking fertility treatment, a female fertility testing package will be sufficient to provide a comprehensive picture.